MicroEJ/docs/SDK6UserGuide/buildExecutable.rst

 In order to build the Executable of an Application, the SDK provides the Gradle ``buildExecutable`` task.
 The prerequisites to use this task are:

-- the property ``applicationMainClass`` must be defined in the ``microej`` configuration block of the Gradle build file of the project.
+- The property ``applicationMainClass`` must be defined in the ``microej`` configuration block of the Gradle build file of the project.
   It must be set to the Full Qualified Name of the Application main class, for example::

    microej {